learnk8s/learnk8s.io/src/chaosEngineering/content.md

 </style>
 ```

-Kubernetes has a binary called `kube-proxy` that runs on each node, and that is in charge of routing the traffic to a specific pod.
+Kubernetes has a binary called `kube-proxy` that runs on each node, and that is in charge of routing the traffic from a service to a specific pod.

 You can think of `kube-proxy` like a receptionist.

-The proxy intercepts all the traffic directed to the node and routes it to the right pod.
+The proxy intercepts all the traffic directed to the service and routes it to the right pod.

 **But how does `kube-proxy` know where all the pods are?**

+**And how does `kube-proxy` know about the services?**

 It doesn't.